rust-lang/rfcs/text/0000-rc-newref-clone.md

 # Motivation
 [motivation]: #motivation

 Clone is one of the most loosely defined concept in rust.
-Clone implementations, as the standard libray puts it "may or may not be expensive".
-The meaning of Clone can be shallow or deep clones alike.
+Clone implementations can be shallow or deep clones which, as the [standard libray documentation](https://doc.rust-lang.org/std/clone/trait.Clone.html) puts it "may or may not be expensive".

 It is therefore required, when reading code that calls clone to know the exact type of the calling object, because the cloning a ```Vec<T>``` and cloning an ```Arc<Vec<T>>``` have very different semantic and performance implications.